$ ssh <username>@pi-webcam.local

 $ sudo reboot

-The fist step is to instruct your Raspberry Pi and camera to act as a OTG (On-The-Go) USB device when attached to another computer.
-We’ll do this by adding to the /boot/config.txt file, using the following command:
+Now that your Raspberry Pi is up and running, let’s instruct your Raspberry Pi to act as a OTG (On-The-Go) USB device when attached to another computer.
+We’ll do this by adding to the /boot/firmware/config.txt file.
+Append to the file with the following command:

-$ echo "dtoverlay=dwc2,dr_mode=otg" | sudo tee -a /boot/config.txt
+$ echo "dtoverlay=dwc2,dr_mode=otg" | sudo tee -a /boot/firmware/config.txt

 Our next step is to install a few prerequisite programs: